osamaibhaiss/Voting-System-For-Municipalities-With-Blockchain/README.md

 npm install
 # Run React App
 npm start
-The frontend should now be available at http://localhost:3000.

 # 🔄 5️⃣ Running the Full System
 # Start MongoDB (if running locally):
 mongod